Domains » Transfer a Domain to Another Registrar

 The next page includes the links to unlock the domain and to send the transfer code.

-Under Domain Information, find the line starting with Locked, and click on Manage next to that line.
-Uncheck the box that says Lock domain(s), and click on OK to proceed.
+Under Domain Settings, find the line starting with Lock, and click on Manage next to that line.
+Switch it from On to Off and click Save to proceed.

 This is what the email with the code should look like: